 Best travel camera of 2018?
 Well that’s no easy feat now, is it.
 Heck, we’re not even halfway through 2018!
-But if you’re reading this article, I can only assume that you are looking now for a camera to create travel photos.
+But if you’re reading this article, I assume that you are looking now for a camera to create travel photos.

 The best travel camera is nothing but a tool!

 I’ve shot with many amazing cameras over the years, each more cramped with features than the other.
 One needs to realize that a camera is nothing but a tool.
 You can buy the nicest chisel available, it won’t make you an expert woodworker.
 A tool allows someone to carry out a particular function.
 A better tool doesn’t create better results, it facilitates the process for its user to achieve their desired results.

 Based on this truth, one could argue that there isn’t just one best travel camera.
 They wouldn’t be wrong but it would make for a boring conclusion to this article now wouldn’t it?

 A photographer has to consider many variables when picking the right instrument.
 The best travel camera will be different than the best portrait camera, landscape or studio camera.
 Defining one’s criteria is critical to this choice, especially if you are buying just one do-it-all tool.
 The majority of experienced photographers out there already know what they value most.
 Depending on your shooting style, you might want to prioritize ruggedness over weight, or ISO over ease of use.
 However, advertisement and consumerism misleads most of us.

 Camera manufacturers come out with new toys every year and do their very best to lure potential customers using nice words like “ISO, full-frame, in-body camera stabilization” and so forth.
 But how much does it really matter?
 Too many throw their money at something that won’t serve them best just because they were convinced that a full-frame sensor is better than a crop sensor.
 It’s just not all that simple in real world photography.